-Paleo diet promotes healthy saturated fat from grass-fed meat, poultry, seafood, ghee, butter and coconuts; lots of monounsaturated fat from olive oil, nuts and seeds and a small amount of polyunsaturated fats; no trans fats; a healthy ratio of Omega-3 to Omega-6 fatty acids.
+Paleo diet promotes healthy saturated fat from grass-fed meat, poultry, seafood, ghee, butter, and coconuts; lots of monounsaturated fat from olive oil, nuts, and seeds and a small number of polyunsaturated fats; no trans fats; a healthy ratio of Omega-3 to Omega-6 fatty acids.
 The right types of fat are essential in maintaining healthy arteries, brain function, and healthy skin, as well as decreasing systemic inflammation.

 People following the Paleo/Primal diet experience many of the below benefits:

-Paleo diet is anti-inflammatory, most people experience reduction of pain associated with inflammation
+- Paleo diet is anti-inflammatory, most people experience a reduction of pain associated with inflammation

 Additional reading & references:

 - What’s the difference between Paleo & Primal diets?

 - Robb Wolf’s What is the paleo diet? and his book The Paleo Solution